gauthamchandra/learning-ruby-from-js/ruby_oop_design.md

-#Ruby OOP Design
+# Ruby OOP Design

-#Everything is an object
+*Everything is an object*.
 One of the fundamental tenets of Ruby is that *EVERYTHING* is an object.
 You will see this further in the classes section.

-#Classes
+## Classes

 Unlike JS which needs to use closures to create class-like structures (at least until EcmaScript 6 is finalized and comes out), Ruby has an actual structure designated by the ```class``` attribute.